Examples of Application Software: Types, Uses & Benefits

 Room To Grow

-As your business expands, your software needs to keep up.
+As your business expands, your software must keep up.
 Many application software options are built to grow with you.
-They can handle more data and more users without slowing down, so you don't have to worry about outgrowing your tools.
+They can handle more data and a larger user base without slowing down, so you don't have to worry about outgrowing your tools.

 Shopify, for instance, offers tiered plans that accommodate businesses from small startups to large enterprises, scaling features and capabilities as needed.